-Before lenders make the decision to give you a loan, they must know that you're willing and able to pay back that mortgage loan.
-To figure out your ability to pay back the loan, they assess your debt-to-income ratio.
-To assess how willing you are to repay, they use your credit score.
+Before lenders make the decision to give you a loan, they need to know if you're willing and able to repay that loan.
+To assess your ability to pay back the loan, they look at your income and debt ratio.
+To calculate your willingness to repay the loan, they consult your credit score.

-Fair Isaac and Company formulated the original FICO score to help lenders assess creditworthines.
-You can find out more about FICO here.
+Fair Isaac and Company built the original FICO score to assess creditworthines.
+You can learn more on FICO here.

-Deliquencies, payment behavior, current debt level, length of credit history, types of credit and number of credit inquiries are all considered in credit scoring.
-Your score results from both positive and negative information in your credit report.
-Late payments count against you, but a consistent record of paying on time will improve it.
+Deliquencies, derogatory payment behavior, current debt level, length of credit history, types of credit and number of inquiries are all calculated into credit scores.
+Your score is calculated from both the good and the bad of your credit report.
+Late payments lower your credit score, but consistently making future payments on time will raise your score.

-Your report must have at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
-This history ensures that there is sufficient information in your credit to build a score.
-Some folks don't have a long enough credit history to get a credit score.
-They should spend a little time building a credit history before they apply for a loan.
+Your credit report must have at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
+This payment history ensures that there is sufficient information in your report to generate an accurate score.
+Some borrowers don't have a long enough credit history to get a credit score.
+They should spend a little time building up credit history before they apply for a loan.